-What is customer data in retail?
+What is customer data?

 “Retailers should collect information about who their customers are and what their shopping patterns are, so as to develop demographic and psychographic segment profiles,’ says Akshay R. Rao, General Mills Chair in Marketing at the University of Minnesota’s Carlson School of Management.

 Collecting data is always useful to develop insights about consumer behavior and segmentation.
 If certain types of consumers shop on certain days of the week and certain times of the day, then, for example, prices could be adjusted to cater to those consumers.

 Types of customer data